psycedelicAI/AI-Continuity-Architecture-Method/proof-of-concept/high-security-facility-case.md

 and operational review would be required before any real-world evaluation.
 ---

+## Failure and Degradation Scenarios

+The High-Security Facility Concept considers how continuity may be affected when communication, context, identity, systems, policies, or human availability become limited or unreliable.

+These scenarios describe conceptual conditions and possible responses.
+They do not represent implemented recovery procedures, tested controls, or operational validation.

+### Loss of Connectivity

+Relevant communication or network connectivity becomes unavailable, restricted, or unreliable.

+The concept should consider:

+- which relevant context remains available
+- how new information is received or delayed
+- how outdated context is identified
+- whether limited or read-only continuity is possible
+- how synchronization is handled after recovery
+- when human review or intervention is required

+### Missing Context

+Required project or operational context is unavailable or incomplete.

+The concept should consider:

+- how missing information is identified
+- which activities must be paused
+- which limited functions may continue
+- how uncertainty is communicated
+- how missing context is restored
+- how assumptions made during the gap are recorded

+### Conflicting Context

+Two or more sources contain contradictory information.

+The concept should consider:

+- how the conflict is detected
+- how source reliability is assessed
+- which source, if any, has priority
+- whether human review is required
+- how the conflict and resulting decision are recorded
+- how superseded information is marked

+### Identity Uncertainty

+The identity, role, or authority of a participant cannot be verified with sufficient confidence.

+The concept should consider:

+- whether continuity may continue in a restricted or read-only form
+- which actions must be prohibited
+- how identity is re-established
+- how impersonation or identity confusion is handled
+- what events must be logged
+- when human intervention is required

+### Loss of Human Availability

+An authorized human operator, reviewer, or decision-maker becomes unavailable.

+The concept should consider:

+- which activities may continue
+- which activities must stop
+- whether an authorized delegated role exists
+- how escalation is performed
+- how pending decisions are preserved
+- how decisions are reviewed after human availability is restored

+### Corrupted or Untrusted State

+Stored context or relevant state may be incomplete, altered, corrupted, or compromised.

+The concept should consider:

+- how the issue is detected
+- whether a previous trusted version is available
+- which information is isolated or quarantined
+- how recovery is initiated
+- which actions are suspended
+- how the integrity decision is documented

+### Policy or Authorization Change

+Permissions, policies, roles, or operating conditions change while continuity is being maintained.

+The concept should consider:

+- how policy changes are identified
+- how previously valid permissions are re-evaluated
+- whether active activities must be paused
+- how obsolete authorization is handled
+- who confirms the updated state
+- how the change is recorded

+### Partial System Failure

+One component or subsystem becomes unavailable while other components remain available.

+The concept should consider:

+- which functions are affected
+- whether restricted continuity is possible
+- how dependencies are identified
+- how fallback behavior is controlled
+- which actions are prohibited
+- how recovery is verified

+### Compromised External Information

+Information from an external system, partner, tool, or source may be manipulated, unreliable, or incorrectly interpreted.

+The concept should consider:

+- how external information is classified
+- whether it may enter trusted context
+- what verification is required
+- whether the information should be isolated
+- how its use is recorded
+- when human review is required

+### Emergency or Degraded Mode

+The environment enters a condition requiring restricted continuity or additional human control.

+The concept should consider:

+- how degraded or emergency mode is identified
+- who may authorize the transition
+- which functions remain available
+- which actions are prohibited
+- how the transition is recorded
+- how normal operation may be restored
+- who confirms the return to normal operation

+## Required Response Properties

+For each failure or degradation scenario, the concept should consider:

+- detection
+- classification
+- containment
+- permitted continuity
+- restricted actions
+- human oversight
+- logging and traceability
+- recovery conditions
+- return to normal operation
+- criteria for escalation or termination

+## Degraded Continuity

+Degraded continuity should not be treated as equivalent to normal operation.

+When relevant context, identity, connectivity, system availability, or human oversight is reduced, the concept should make the degraded condition visible and apply appropriate restrictions.

+Continuity may therefore be:

+- limited
+- read-only
+- delayed
+- subject to additional review
+- suspended
+- terminated until recovery

+## Conceptual Status

+The scenarios and responses described in this section represent conceptual considerations.

+They are not implemented recovery procedures, operational emergency plans, security controls, or evidence that the concept has been tested in a real high-security environment.

+Any future real-world evaluation would require qualified technical, security, privacy, governance, and operational review.
+---

 ## The Original Problem

 The project developed over multiple AI sessions and gradually became more